-2. Leastien of Drangood Davislanment

-2. Location of Proposed Development

-The environmental sensitivity of geographical areas likely to be affected by the proposed development, with particula ar

-regard to (a) the existing and approved land use

-Corine Land Cover 2018 identifies the landcover within the Proposed Development site as Artificial Surfaces of a continuous urban fabric.

-The Proposed Development and the surrounding environs are located within an area zoned as ZO 05, City Centre within the Cork City Development Plan 2022 to 2028.

-The footprint of the Proposed Development will be within the existing bounds of public road and footpath alignments, and will not result in a change to the existing land zoning.

-Construction of the Proposed Development could have an effect on the surrounding commercial properties.
+Criteria Commentary Location of Proposed Development The environmental sensitivity of geographical areas likely to be affected by the proposed development, with particular regard to (a) the existing and approved land use Corine Land Cover 2018 identifies the landcover within the Proposed Development site as Artificial surfaces of a Continuous urban fabric, with an area of Artificial surfaces of Discontinuous urban fabric 30m north.
+The Proposed Development site includes an existing parking bay, cycle lane, bus layby/stops and one lane of one-way traffic.
+The existing road is surrounded by commercial properties including tourist accommodation, commercial and dwellings, with an educational support centre, youth centre and church in proximity to the west and north respectively.
+The lands on which the Proposed Development itself is to occur are zoned as ZO 01, Sustainable Residential Neighbourhoods within the Cork City Development Plan 2022 to 2028 .
+In addition, to the north, it adjoins lands zoned as ZO 16, Sports Grounds and Facilities and ZO 17, Landscape Preservation Zones (SW9 to be precise.
+The works partially transect an identified walkway/cycleway on the N22 and are within an Architectural Conservation Area and Area of High Landscape Value.
+Many of these sites have limited or no development potential due to their landscape character.
+There is a presumption against development within this zone, with development only open for consideration where it achieves the specific objectives set out in Chapter 6 Green and Blue Infrastructure, Open Space and Biodiversity.
+The footprint of the Proposed Development will be within the existing bounds of public road and footpath alignments and will not result in a change to the existing land use zoning.
 A CEMP will be produced to identify potential environmental issues and control measures for their avoidance/mitigation.
 The appointed Contractor will inform and work with all stakeholders to address concerns.
 Control measures to avoid/mitigate impacts will be included in the CEMP.

-Access to the Public Right of Way (PRoW) will be restricted during construction and reinstated during operation.

-(b) the relative abundance, availability, quality and regenerative capacity of natural resources (including soil, land, water and biodiversity) in the area and its underground,
+Access to the Public Right of Way (PRoW) will be restricted during construction and reinstated during operation. (b) the relative abundance, availability, quality and regenerative capacity of natural resources (including soil, land, water and biodiversity) in the area and its underground, materials will be sourced from local suppliers where practicable.

-It is anticipated that required construction material for the Proposed Development would be sourced locally during the construction phase.
-Importation of fill and materials will be sourced from local suppliers where practicable.
 Materials will comply with vetting requirements.
 Materials should be reused where possible on site in accordance with all relevant legislation and guidance.

-The Proposed Development is located entirely within an existing carriageway within a built up area.
+The Proposed Development is located entirely within the existing bounds of a layby, parking by, public road and footpath alignments within a built-up urbanised area, defined as a mix of Residential Uses and Open Space and Amenity per the County Development Plan.
+Per EPA Mapping the lands are defined as 'Made - Man Made', with moderately vulnerable geology below, with some alluvium land to the north.